 This course acquaints students with astronomy concepts including basic facts about the Earth, moon, and stars.
 Also included for study are galaxies, cosmology, and space exploration.
+This is a science elective course and is not required for graduation credit.

 OCEANOGRAPHY/MARINE SCIENCE